 The Sulphur Fire, one of the dozens of wildfires that devastated the state of California in October 2017, blazed for nearly three weeks and destroyed over 150 structures, while damaging several others.
 Included in those damaged were the Pomo and Burns Valley Elementary Schools of Konocti Unified School District.

 The fire left contamination of smoke and soot throughout both campuses.

-Two days after the Sulphur Fire had started, Dana Moore, Director of Services Maintenance/ Operations for the School Systems, called First Pick Builders, Inc., a DKI member company, onsite to deep clean and deodorize both campuses for their opening of classes that coming Monday, October 15.
+Two days after the Sulphur Fire had started, Dana Moore, Director of Services Maintenance/ Operations for the School Systems, called DKI onsite to deep clean and deodorize both campuses for their opening of classes that coming Monday, October 15.
 Together, this project was over 87,000 square feet.

 The schools were able to open on time without a trace of fire or smoke damage.
-And, the teachers and staff of both schools were extremely grateful for First Pick’s immediate response and quality work.
+And, the teachers and staff of both schools were extremely grateful for DKI’s immediate response and quality work.